Thram/stateless/README.md

 ## Reducer

-`StoreProvider`, `Store` and `Stateless` can all handle the reducer pattern to reduce the state before update:
+`StoreProvider`, `Store` and `Stateless` can all handle the reducer pattern to reduce the value before update:

 ```jsx
 const ReducedStoreApp = () => (